Estate Litigation Lawyers Toronto, Barrie & GTA – With Cross-Border Litigation Experience

 Rigorous but sympathetic Estate Litigation Lawyers Toronto

 Our estate litigation team is reputed for its aggressive but sympathetic approach to claims involving deceased estates.
-We never lose sight of the fact that that there are invariably grieving family members.
-However, we do not hesitate to take a robust stance in pursuing a rightful claim through the court, or defending claims on behalf of clients.
+We never lose sight of the fact that this is a sensitive and emotional time for families and grief is almost always has a role to play in the proceedings.
+That being said, we do not hesitate to take a robust stance in pursuing a rightful claim through the court, or defending claims on behalf of our clients.

-We are experienced in many types of claim including:
+We are experienced handling many types of claims including:

 - Lack of capacity: for instance, a will is invalid because the testator did not have required capacity to make a will